 “You don’t have to see the whole staircase.
 Just take the first step”

-I pray every day of 2019 will be full of hope and anticipation, every step of the way.
+I pray every day of the New Year will be full of hope and anticipation, every step of the way.

 This is based on my third article written for Blogs by Christian Women.
 It is an honour to be a contributor.